decentraland/adr/content/ADR-116-fast-bootstrapping.md

 # Abstract

-Every time a Catalyst is restarted, the content server processes a snapshot containing all the active entities ƒor each server.
+Every time a Catalyst is restarted, the content server processes a snapshot containing all the active entities for each server.
 It reads all the entities in these snapshots and deploys the ones that it does not already have locally.
 This process takes up to ~half an hour.
+This mechanism is defined in the [ADR-52](/adr/ADR-52), please read the document for more context.
 This document discusses and proposes solutions to improve this situation.

 # Need